ParkerTraxler/ParkerTraxler.github.io/_portfolio/portfolio-1.md

 ---
-title: "Portfolio item number 1"
+title: "EManage"
 excerpt: "Short description of portfolio item number 1<br/><img src='/images/500x300.png'>"
 collection: portfolio
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.
+EManage is an easy-to-use employee management platform with dynamic approval workflows, access control, and user management created entirely in the Flask microframework.
+A demonstration of the project can be found [here](https://youtu.be/teg0KuJt37M).

+The source code for the project can be found at [this](https://github.com/ParkerTraxler/EManage) GitHub repository.
+Any feedback, comments, or suggestions will be greatly appreciated.